 North Coast Guest House is another little haven just up the hill from the village so the free parking is handy.
 The host’s two dogs roam freely around the pretty gardens but are not allowed in the house.
 Each double room has a private bathroom and breakfast is included although you also have access to a shared kitchen, dining room and living room.
 See photos and check prices

 Not far from Sao Vicente you will find Pestana Quinta do Arco Nature & Rose Garden Hotel.
 With stunning mountain and sea views the whole experience is enhanced with the gorgeous rose garden with more than 1700 different species of roses, blooming from April to December.
-Check out the photos.
+Check out the photos and fall in love.

 Porto Moniz for pretty pools

 This small, northwesterly coastal town is most famous for its natural swimming pool complexes.
 Their popularity means there are several restaurants and accommodation options in Porto Moniz so it could be a useful place to stay if you don’t need much more to keep you entertained.

 You can get to Porto Moniz by bus but the journey is long and unless you’re happy to stay put once you’re there, it would be best to have a car to give you some freedom.

 The 4-star Aqua Natura Madeira hotel overlooks the main swimming pool complex and the ocean and offers many extra facilities (jacuzzi, massage, gym).
 Its spacious rooms are nicely decorated and have a balcony with sea views.
 There is a 24 hour restaurant on site serving a range of dishes.
 See photos and check availability